-Join us for this year's Women in Technology Luncheon with Sharon O’Malley Burg.
+Join us on Wednesday, April 10, for the Women in Technology luncheon featuring guest speaker Sharon O’Malley Burg.
 Sharon is a Senior Advisor to CACI and CEO of O’Malley Burg Consulting, a technology and government strategy consulting firm located in San Antonio, Texas.
-Sharon serves on the Board of Advisors for Infrastructure Resources, Inc. a small woman owned business and is an integral part of the greater San Antonio community working in support of developing the IT and Cybersecurity industry growth to ensure robust opportunities for the local ecosystem.
+She also serves on the Board of Advisors for Infrastructure Resources, Inc., a small woman-owned business.
+Sharon works within the greater San Antonio community in support of developing the IT and Cybersecurity industry growth to ensure robust opportunities for the local ecosystem.

-Before moving to San Antonio in 2004, Sharon was a part of the development of the IT services industry serving Federal and State Government.
-Sharon held various leadership positions in industry leaders: as Vice President of Sales for Civilian Federal for AMS; Corporate Vice President of Sales Leadership for Perot Systems Corporation and led the development of Perot Systems Government Services; was an Advisor to Perot Ventures; and Executive Vice President of Sales and Marketing of EDS’ Government Services Group leading the successful pursuits of some of the largest contracts for the group at that time.
+Before moving to San Antonio in 2004, Sharon was part of the development of the IT services industry serving Federal and State Government.
+She held various leadership positions in industry leaders: Vice President of Sales for Civilian Federal for AMS, Corporate Vice President of Sales Leadership for Perot Systems Corporation, leader of the development of Perot Systems Government Services, Advisor to Perot Ventures and Executive Vice President of Sales and Marketing of EDS’ Government Services Group leading the successful pursuits of some of the largest contracts for the group at that time.

-She was honored to be selected for the AFCEA International Women’s Appreciation award in 2018 for her role in mentoring and supporting women in technology.
-In 2015 the San Antonio Business Journal recognized Sharon as a Woman Business Leader of the Year for her community involvement and impact, focusing on businesses that raise San Antonio’s profile.
-In 2013 she was named the Small Business Person of the Year by the Armed Forces Communications and Electronics Association Alamo Chapter.
+In 2018, Sharon was selected for the AFCEA International Women’s Appreciation Award for her role in mentoring and supporting women in technology.
+In 2015, Sharon was recognized in the San Antonio Business Journal as a Woman Business Leader of the Year for her community involvement and impact, focusing on businesses that raise San Antonio’s profile.
+In 2013, she was named the Small Business Person of the Year by the Armed Forces Communications and Electronics Association Alamo Chapter.

-She is an Honorary Commander Emeritus of 24th Air Force, the Air Force Cyber Command.
-In 2015 she chaired the SA to DC cybersecurity issue team, representing the San Antonio Greater Chamber to Congressional leaders from Texas to promote San Antonio as a cyber security national asset.
+Sharon is an Honorary Commander Emeritus of the 24th Air Force, the Air Force Cyber Command.
+In 2015, she chaired the SA to DC cybersecurity issue team, representing the San Antonio Greater Chamber to Congressional leaders from Texas to promote San Antonio as a cybersecurity national asset.